-We're a specialist non-profit ITO, set up by industry, for industry.
+We're a transitional industry training organisation, set up by industry, for industry.
 We are funded by the Tertiary Education Commission and spend our time working in partnership with the sport, recreation and performing arts industries, to help organisations and their people strengthen their skills and capabilities, step up their quality of delivery and flourish as individuals and industry.

 Discover the nuts and bolts of our organisation, and dig a little deeper into our story, our structure, our staff and our shareholders below.

 Learn more about what we stand for, our brand - Hei Māuri Tū, and the story of our Pou.

 Getting down to business.
 You'll find all our organisational documents here.

 Read more about the impact our industries have, who we're working with and check out exciting research and projects.

 We've got a great bunch of people working with and for the industry to deliver the best outcomes for our employers and their staff.
 Come check us out.